 ChatGPT reports that:

 The FedOS 1.0 model provides a general approach to reforming failing institutions.
-The FOMC as it functions is quite close to FedOS 1.0 and could be used as a model.
+The FOMC as it currently functions is quite close to FedOS 1.0 and could be used as a model.
 If the US Supreme Court blocks the Trump II Administration from destroying the Fed, the model would be easy to implement by a progressive Political Regime.
-I would encourage Big Tech to strt supporting "institutional reform" rather than supporting incompetent Right-Wing Administrations and politicians.
+I would encourage Big Tech to start supporting "institutional reform" rather than supporting incompetent Right-Wing Administrations and politicians in the hope that these administrations will be "good for business".

 No comments: